 There still reason to hope

-Voices From the Holy Land Film Series is sponsored and supported by a coalition of forty-one interfaith (Christian, Jewish, Muslim, and Unitarian) and interdenominational organizations in the Washington, D.C. metropolitan region whose members feel called by their faith to work for justice, human rights, and peace in the land that is holy to all three Abrahamic faiths.
-The 2018 Film Series is sponsored by:
+Voices From the Holy Land Film Series is sponsored and supported by a coalition of over one hundred interfaith (Christian, Jewish, Muslim, and Unitarian) and interdenominational organizations nationwide whose members feel called by their faith to work for justice, human rights, and peace in the land that is holy to all three Abrahamic faiths.

 St. John's Norwood Episcopal Church